kolkhis/tech-notes/linux/tmux/tmux_commands_arguments.md

     * Specify an alternative configuration file.
     * By default, tmux loads the system configuration file from `/etc/tmux.conf`, if present
     * Then it looks for a user configuration file at `~/.tmux.conf`.

 * `-L socket-name`
-    * tmux stores the server socket in a directory under `TMUX_TMPDIR` or `/tmp` if it is unset.
+    * tmux stores the server socket in a directory under `TMUX_TMPDIR` (defaults to `/tmp`).
     * The default socket is named `default`.
-    * This option allows a different socket name to be specified, allowing several independent
+    * Allows a different socket name to be specified, allowing several independent
       tmux servers to be run.
-(See `man://tmux 63`)

 * `-l`
     * Behave as a login shell.
-    * This flag currently has no effect and is for compatibility with other shells when using tmux as a login shell.
+    * Currently has no effect.
+Exists for compatibility with other shells when using tmux as a login shell.

 * `-N`
     * Do not start the server even if the command would normally do so.
     * E.g., with `new-session` or `start-server`.

 * `-S socket-path`
     * Specify a full alternative path to the server socket.
     * If `-S` is specified, the default socket directory is not used and any `-L` flag is ignored.

 * `-u`
-    * Write `UTF-8` output to the terminal regardless of `LC_ALL`, `LC_CTYPE`, or `LANG`.
+    * Force output to be `UTF-8` in the terminal.
+Ignores `LC_ALL`, `LC_CTYPE`, or `LANG`.
-    * This is equivalent to -T UTF-8.
+    * Equivalent to `-T UTF-8`.

 * `-T features`
-    * Set terminal features for the client.
-    * This is a comma-separated list of features.
+    * Set terminal features for the client as a comma-separated list of features.
-    * See the terminal-features option ().
+    * Equivalent to setting `terminal-features` in tmux config.

 * `-v`
-    * Request verbose logging.
+    * Verbose logging.
-    * Log messages will be saved into `tmux-client-PID.log` and `tmux-server-PID.log` files
+    * Log messages are saved into `tmux-client-PID.log` and `tmux-server-PID.log` files
-      in the current directory, where `PID` is the `PID` of the server or client process.
+      in the current directory.
+        - `PID` is the `PID` of the server or client process.
     * If `-v` is specified twice, an additional `tmux-out-PID.log` file is generated with
       a copy of everything tmux writes to the terminal.

 * `-V`
     * Output the tmux version.

 ## Useful Commands Quickref
 Note: `-t` is usually `target`.

 |  Command      | Alias |  Effect  |
 |-|-|-|
 | `list-panes [-ast]`| `lsp` | `-a`: List all panes on server. `-s`: List panes for a session |